-- (a) to raise a point of order; - (b) to call attention to the absence of a quorum; - (c) to make a personal explanation under clause 7.14; or - (d) to move a procedural motion that the member be no longer heard (see clause 10.1(1)(e).
+- (a) to raise a point of order; - (b) to call attention to the absence of a quorum; - (c) to make a personal explanation under clause 7.13; or - (d) to move a procedural motion that the member be no longer heard.

-7.14 Personal explanation
+7.13 Personal explanation

-(1) The presiding member may allow a member to make a personal explanation if the member claims that something he or she has said at a meeting has been misunderstood in a material respect.
-A member making a personal explanation shall confine that explanation to a brief and concise explanation of that part of his or her statement which may have been misunderstood.

-- (2) A member wishing to make a personal explanation of matters referred to by any other member then speaking, is entitled to be heard immediately, if the member then speaking consents at the time, but if the member who is speaking declines to give way, the explanation is to be offered at the conclusion of that speech. - (3) A personal explanation is not open to debate or amendment.
+- (1) The presiding member may allow a member to make a personal explanation if the member claims that something he or she has said at the meeting has been misunderstood in a material respect.
+A member making a personal explanation shall confine that explanation to a brief and concise explanation of that part of his or her statement which may have been misunderstood. - (2) A member wishing to make a personal explanation of matters referred to by any other member then speaking, is entitled to be heard immediately, if the member then speaking consents at the time, but if the member who is speaking declines to give way, the explanation is to be offered at the conclusion of that speech. - (3) A personal explanation is not open to debate or amendment.

-7.15 No reopening of discussion
+7.14 No reopening of discussion

-A member is not to reopen discussion on any council decision, except to move that the decision be revoked or changed (see Part 15).
+A member is not to reopen discussion on any council decision, except to move that the decision be revoked or changed.

-7.16 Adverse reflection
+7.15 Adverse reflection

-- (1) A member, officer or another person is not to reflect adversely on a decision of the council except on a motion that the decision be revoked or changed (see Part 15). - (2) A member, officer or another person is not: - (a) to reflect adversely on the character or actions of another member or officer; or - (b) to impute any motive to a member or officer, unless the meeting resolves, without debate, that the motion then before the meeting cannot otherwise be adequately considered. - (3) A member, officer or another person is not to use offensive or objectionable expressions in reference to any member, officer or other person.
+- (1) A member is not to reflect adversely on a decision of the council except on a motion that the decision be revoked or changed unless the meeting resolves, without debate, that the matter before the meeting cannot otherwise be adequately considered. - (2) A member is not: - (a) to reflect adversely on the character or actions of another member, officer or any other person unless the meeting resolves, without debate, that the matter before the meeting cannot otherwise be adequately considered; or - (b) to impute any motive to a member, officer or any other person, unless the meeting resolves, without debate, that the matter before the meeting cannot otherwise be adequately considered.

+(3) A member is not to use offensive or insulting expressions in reference to any member, officer or any other person.

-7.17 Withdrawal of offensive language
+7.16 Withdrawal of offensive language

-- (1) A member who, in the opinion of the presiding member, uses an expression which in the absence of a resolution under clause 7.14: - (a) reflects adversely on the character or actions of another member or officer; or - (b) imputes any motive to a member or officer; or - (c) is offensive or insulting, when directed by the presiding member, must withdraw the expression and make an apology satisfactory to the presiding member.

-(2) If a member fails to comply with a direction of the presiding member under subclause (1), the presiding member may refuse to hear the member further on the matter then under discussion and call on the next speaker.
+- (1) A member who, in the opinion of the presiding member, uses an expression which in the absence of a resolution under clause 7.15: - (a) reflects adversely on the character or actions of another member or officer; - (b) imputes any motive to a member or officer; or - (c) is offensive or insulting, when directed by the presiding member, must withdraw the expression and make an apology satisfactory to the presiding member. - (2) If a member fails to comply with a direction of the presiding member under subclause (1), the presiding member may refuse to hear the member further on the matter then under discussion and call on the next speaker.